oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   kubernetes/charts/weblogic-operator
 ```

-Upgrading a 3.x operator within the 3.x release family will _not_ automatically roll
+Upgrading a 3.x operator within the 3.x releases will _not_ automatically roll
 any running WebLogic Server instances created by the original operator.
-A
+It
 is not necessary and such instances will continue to run without interruption
 during the upgrade.